sarmadsamad/Coinmarketcap/README.md

 ![Alt text](images/image-2.png)

-These two histogram show that the distribution of the average samples of the two populations is almost normal, so we can use the t-test **assuming that the samples observed in the population are independent from each other**.
+These two histograms show that the distribution of the average samples of the two populations is almost normal, so we can use the t-test **assuming that the samples observed in the population are independent from each other**.
 Also, since the currencies are the same in two populations, we use the **paired t-test**.

 P-value: 0.43121960671174875

 The null hypothesis is that the **expected value of the mean of the two samples is equal**, and considering the value of P, we **cannot reject** this hypothesis.

-To use the t test, we assumed that the **samples observed in the two populations are independent of each other**, but we know that in reality this assumption is not correct, for example:<br> <ul> <li>sharp increase or decrease in the price of currencies with a high market kap affects the entire market.</li> <li>if a currency has a sharp price change in one day, this price change will be effective in the coming days.</li> </ul>
+To use the t test, we assumed that the **samples observed in the two populations are independent of each other**, but we know that in reality, this assumption is not correct, for example:<br> <ul> <li>sharp increase or decrease in the price of currencies with a high market cap affects the entire market.</li> <li> If a currency has a sharp price change in one day, this price change will be effective in the coming days.</li> </ul>
-so we use **Wilcoxon signed-rank** test that is non-parametric test and it dosen't require data independency.
+so we use **Wilcoxon signed-rank** test which is a non-parametric test and it doesn't require data independency.

 P-value: 0.45079243379139866